 Who rules Eurasia controls the destinies of the world.

 Nazi Germany’s government may or may not have attempted to implement Mackinder’s Heartland Theory when it attacked the Soviet Union during World War II, as the War College paper explains, but the important factor is that U.S. policy wonks acquired the belief that the Nazis had rediscovered Mackinder’s “science” and were applying it to seize the Heartland.
-This was about the same time that Spykman's theory that the Heartland could be contained was published.
+This was about the same time that Spykman's theory that the Heartland could be contained was published, a year after his death.

 So when the Nazi government was defeated, U.S. policy wonks set about the business of "Containing Communism," a slogan and purpose perhaps invented by George Kennan in his early 1946 Long Telegram to conceal that a distorted view of geography rather than ideology provided the impetus.
 (Original telegram is here in PDF format.)